interlock-network/bouncer/docs/README.md

 ### How can I get Bouncer for my Discord server?

 To get Bouncer for your server, email dan@interlock.network.
 You can also message Magnitude on the [Interlock Discord](https://discord.gg/ezraXYD8).

+### What are my next steps after inviting Bouncer?

+1. Add Bouncer as a friend to receive DMs, like links to the web editor.
+2. Assign a role to Bouncer (if users need a role to participate in public channels)
+3. Use `/add_allowlist [https://your_url1.com](https://your_url1.com) https://your_url1.com` to add your URLs to Bouncer's allowlist

 ### How do I get Bouncer to protect a channel?